Jordan's housing market still struggling

 Foreigners are allowed to buy property in Jordan, provided Jordan and the buyer’s country of residence have a reciprocal relationship, and that the approval of the Cabinet (Council of Ministers) is obtained.
 Foreigners can only sell the property five years after acquisition.
 Most properties for rent and for sale can be found in Amman, Jordan’s capital city.

-Gross rental yields in the capital are good at 6.3%-8.2%, according to a research conducted by Global Property Guide in September 2016.
-Smaller-sized apartments have higher yields than larger counterparts.
+In Amman, Jordan’s capital, gross rental yields of apartments are good, ranging from 6.5% to 9%, based on a research conducted by Global Property Guide.
+Smaller-sized apartments have higher yields than their larger counterparts.

-Rental rates in Amman are rather high, due no doubt to the large number of refugees who have poured into the country.
+Rental rates in Amman are rather high, mainly due to the large number of refugees who have poured into the country.